Common Cold Symptoms: What’s Normal, What’s Not

 Is It the Flu?

 How do you know when common cold symptoms might indicate the flu?
 Take your temperature.
-A mild case of the flu often mimics common cold symptoms, but a cold rarely raises your temperature above 101 degrees Farenheit.
+A mild case of the flu often mimics common cold symptoms, but a cold rarely raises your temperature above 101 degrees Fahrenheit.

 Flu is an acute respiratory infection caused by a variety of influenza viruses.
 It often involves muscle aches and soreness, headache, and fever.
 Flu viruses enter your body through the mucus membranes of your nose, eyes, or mouth.
 Every time you touch your hand to one of these areas, you are possibly infecting yourself with a virus; this makes it very important to keep your hands germ-free with frequent hand washing.